 Grief or bereavement is the most common of the normal reactions to a loss or separation, such as the death of a loved one, divorce, or romantic disappointment.
 Usually, bereavement and loss do not cause persistent, incapacitating depression except in people predisposed to mood disorders.

-A mood disorder is diagnosed when sadness or elation is overly intense and continues beyond what would be expected for a particular event.
-Unlike normal emotional reactions, depression and mania greatly impair the ability to function physically, socially, and at work.
+A mood disorder is diagnosed when sadness or elation is overly intense, is accompanied by certain other typical symptoms, and impairs the ability to function physically, socially, and at work.

-Some mood disorders involve mainly depression.
-Depression is termed a unipolar disorder.
-Other mood disorders, termed bipolar disorders, involve episodes of depression alternating with episodes of mania.
+When only depression (see Depression) occurs, it is termed a unipolar disorder.
+Other mood disorders, termed bipolar disorders (see Bipolar Disorder (Manic-Depressive Illness)), involve episodes of depression alternating with episodes of mania.
 Mania without depression (called unipolar mania) is very rare.

-Last full review/revision June 2008 by Jan Fawcett, MD
+Last full review/revision September 2014 by William Coryell, MD